MiloMindbender/UE4VirtualProduction/UE4VirtualProduction/ReadMe.md

 # Using your own Unreal Levels

 To avoid content licensing issues I only use Unreal "starter content" in this project.
 In a few minutes you can migrate the assets from this project into any Unreal level you want to use as a virtual set.
-See [how to migrate to your own project](./ReadMe_2.md) for instructions.
+See my video [how to migrate to your own project](https://youtu.be/lmCeBpzhge4) for instructions.
 There is quite a bit of content available for free from the Unreal marketplace, a lot of it works without changes though some may contain lighting, fog or other effects that you will need to adjust to make them work with the live composites.

 # Recording and Streaming